OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/core_features/defining_components/metadata.rst

 .. embed-test::
     openmdao.utils.tests.test_options_dictionary_feature.TestOptionsDictionaryFeature.test_with_default

-In this example, both 'a' and 'b' are optional, so it is valid to pass in 'b', but not 'b'.
+In this example, both 'a' and 'b' are optional, so it is valid to pass in 'a', but not 'b'.

 Specifying values and types
 ---------------------------